-In general, however, organisations would be well advised to assume that they have a duty not to bully or harass any of their staff and to protect all their staff from suffering bullying and harassment in the workplace, whether those individuals are employees, agency workers, self-employed persons or any other category of worker.
+In general, however, organisations would be well advised to assume that they have a duty not to bully or harass any of their staff and to protect everyone from bullying and harassment in the workplace, whether those individuals are employees, agency workers, self-employed persons or any other category of worker.

 At the moment, there is no specific legal obligation to protect workers from harassment by third parties, such as customers or clients.
 There are currently proposals to re-introduce this obligation (after it was removed a few years ago).
 Nevertheless, it would be good practice to take action if staff are harassed or bullied by a third party.
-It may also be a breach of trust and confidence, harassment or discrimination if an employer refuses to take action - for example, if the employer would only protect staff with some types of protected characteristic but not others.
+The duty to take reasonable steps to prevent sexual harassment does apply to harassment by third parties.
+This means that, even if a worker cannot bring a legal claim, there might be enforcement action by the EHRC as well as reputational damage.
+It may also be a breach of trust and confidence, harassment or discrimination if an employer refuses to take action to prevent harassment by third parties - for example, if the employer would only protect staff with some types of protected characteristic but not others.